mbebej/dotfiles/README.md

 # dotfiles
 This repository is for my own personal set up.
-This is only intended to work for me and be an easy way to share between systems.
-I currently use Fedora and macOS.
-So this is indended to be configurations I can share between both of those systems.
+This is only intended to work for me and to be an easy way to share configurations between systems.
+I currently use Fedora and macOS, these configs are only tested on those systems.

 ```
 sudo dnf install git git-delta kitty neovim tmux fira-code-fonts